 Acquire a volunteer coordinator.
 Finding a good volunteer coordinator during the early stages of the nature preserve development will be critical.
 Due to a low budget, volunteers will be a necessary asset for the nature preserve.
 The volunteer coordinator's responsibilities should include: recruitment of volunteers, development of volunteer responsibilities, and organization of volunteers during events and activities, as well as recording total volunteer hours.
-It may be necessary to set aside a portion of the budget to pay a part-time volunteer for the position as well (this would be the most ideal situation for the nature preserve).
+It may be necessary to set aside a portion of the budget to pay a part-time volunteer coordinator during the early stages.
+However, it may also be possible to find a suitable volunteer for the position as well (this would be the most ideal situation for the nature preserve).
 Suitable volunteer coordinators should have strong organizational skills as well as public relations skills.
 One potential resource for finding a non-salary volunteer coordinator is to partner with Americorps to find a student who would be available to give his/her time in the summer months to develop the volunteer program.
 After that point, it may be possible to have a permanent volunteer take over the position once the volunteer responsibilities listed above are established.